davidyack/Xrm.Tools.CRMWebAPI/README.md

-This is a prototype of an API helper for working with CRM 2016 Web API
+This is  an API helper for working with CRM 2016 Web API

 Design goals include
  - Lightweight